-Are you the undaunted female solo traveler?
-Or do you hesitate – or refuse – to travel alone?
+Do you hesitate – or refuse – to travel alone?
 Think it may not be safe?
 Worried you’ll be bored?

-Me too.
-At one time.
+Me too, at one time.
 But not anymore.
 Here’s what I’ve done to cure solo travel apprehension.

 Why Travel Solo?

-On my last two trips to Europe I traveled on my own, and as every solo traveller knows, there are advantages to this type of vacation: I set my own timetable each day, I am free to do as much – or as little – as my energy and inclination allows at any given moment, and I can change my plans at the last-minute hassle-free.
+On my last two trips to Europe I traveled on my own, and as every solo traveler knows, there are advantages to this type of vacation: I set my own timetable each day, I am free to do as much – or as little – as my energy and inclination allows at any given moment, and I can change my plans at the last-minute hassle-free.

 With others, I’m distracted from the experience of total absorption in new surroundings.